 Oyster mushrooms come in many varieties which range in size, color, fruiting temperature and yield.
 Yellow, pink blue, brown, and phoenix are all types of oyster.
 One way to find how to grow oyster mushrooms for profit is to try different varieties of oyster and discover which one works best for the particular market and growing practices.

-How to grow oyster mushroom for profit: Step-by-step
+How to grow oyster mushroom for profit: A step-by-step process to follow for success

 - Mix 50% hardwood sawdust in fuel pellets, or raw dust from a mill with 50% soybean hulls.
 This is measured in dry weight, so, if there is 20 lbs of dry sawdust you would add about 20 lbs of dry soybean hulls.
 Bring this mixture to 55% moisture content.
 Pack into 5-6 lb specialized autoclavable bags.